pshjt/dmm/README.md

 If you have cloned without this option, use\
 `git submodule update --init --recursive`

+The project was built with Visual Studio 2019 Community and requires `cmake >=3.15`.

 ### Compile 7zip-cpp
 1) Go to ss2bmm\Script\7zppMSVCBuild
 2) Run `PreBuild.bat`